Athletics at the 1948 Summer Olympics – Men's 400 metres

 The men's 400 metres sprint event at the 1948 Olympic Games took place between August 4 and August 5.
 Fifty-three athletes from 28 nations competed.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The final was won by Jamaican Arthur Wint coming from almost 10 meters back to catch teammate and world record holder Herb McKenley.
-This was Jamaica's first Olympic gold medal in any event, and broke a string of 3 straight American victories in the men's 400 metres.
+The final was won by 0.2 seconds by Jamaican Arthur Wint coming from almost 10 meters back to catch teammate and world record holder Herb McKenley.
+This was Jamaica's first Olympic gold medal in their debut participation at the Games, and broke a string of 3 straight American victories in the men's 400 metres.

 Background

 This was the eleventh appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 Bill Roberts of Great Britain was the only finalist from 1936 to return after the 12-year gap.
 Herb McKenley of Jamaica was the "heavy favorite," having recently broken the world record.
 Top challengers included fellow Jamaican Arthur Wint and American Mal Whitfield (fresh off a win in the 800 metres).

 In addition to Jamaica winning gold in its first appearance in the event, Bermuda, Ceylon, Colombia, Cuba, Iceland, Iraq, Turkey, and Yugoslavia competed in the 400 metres for the first time.
 The United States made its eleventh appearance in the event, the only nation to compete in it at every Olympic Games to that point.